ksnksa/COPASProfiler/README.md

 More to come!!
 (I should contact you latter today regarding the SVM; the S did not stand for Supervized nor Standarized, but for support ^^').

+## 23.10.20

+Hello Amhed!
+I'm still trying to figure out how to work with git hub but it's very exciting.
+For some reason the suggestions you had for the main function Rsrc/ReadDataFunc  did not work, which.min always gave off the index 1 instead of the actual value but which.max worked fine.
+I also changed the script analysis/TestCh.R slightly and added a plot function that plots the mean vs the Id of the worm with ggplot (it's very weird compared to normal plot functions on matlab lol)
+I wish I had more time to work on in this weekend but I have a couple of important deadlines due.
+I'll check out the SVM as soon as I have time.